LesTobii/food-price-prediction/README.md

 4.Then run the app with:
 streamlit run app.py

-5.It will open automatically in your browser at: http://localhost:8501
+5. It will open automatically in your browser at: http://localhost:8501

 ----------------------------------------------------------------------------